NativeScript/docs-v7/vuejs-docs/ns-ui/AutoCompleteTextView/display-modes.md

 **RadAutoCompleteTextView** has two predefined display modes.

-- {% typedoc_link enums:DisplayMode,member:Plain %}
+- {% typedoc_link enums:AutoCompleteDisplayMode,member:Plain %}
-- {% typedoc_link enums:DisplayMode,member:Tokens %}
+- {% typedoc_link enums:AutoCompleteDisplayMode,member:Tokens %}

-Display mode can be changed with the `displayMode` property of the **RadAutoCompleteTextView**.
-The default value is `Plain`.
+Display mode can be changed with the {% typedoc_link classes:RadAutoCompleteTextView,member:displayMode %} property of the **RadAutoCompleteTextView**.
+The default value is {% typedoc_link enums:AutoCompleteDisplayMode,member:Plain %}.

-The next code snippet shows how to change that default value to `Tokens`:
+The next code snippet shows how to change that default value to {% typedoc_link enums:AutoCompleteDisplayMode,member:Tokens %}:

 ```
-import { DisplayMode } from 'nativescript-ui-autocomplete';
+import { AutoCompleteDisplayMode } from 'nativescript-ui-autocomplete';
 import { getCountries } from './data';

 export default {